davegoblue/TestCodingShortcuts/Exercise003.md

 ##### **_29-FEB-2016_**
 Fixed the combinatorics issues and validated that hand types for each sub-group match expectations.
 Next step will be to save the matrices as a big lookup file and calculate against them.
 Save latest as Exercise003_v003.R (overwrote non-working version).

+##### **_01-MAR-2016_**
+Updated the code so the matrices all have an EV in column 53.
+Optimized code so that even with this step it runs 5% faster than before.
+Next step will be to aggregate the individual matrices and then learn how to lookup against them.
+Saved latest version as Exercise003_v004.R (new working version).